Amplitude-Developer-Docs/amplitude-dev-center/includes/sdk-ts-browser/marketing-analytics.md

 #### Multi-touch attribution

-Amplitude captures the attribution data at the start of each session, and tracks some values as user properties.
-For campaign-related traffic where the URL or browser cookies include these values, the properties are set as user identity.
+Amplitude captures the attribution data at the start of each session, and sets those values as user properties.
 For organic or direct traffic, these properties may not be available.
 Therefore, these user properties are unset from user identity.

-For every new campaign, we capture the changes regardless of the state of the user session.
-You can configure `resetSessionOnNewCampaign` to `ture` to reset the session on every new campaign.
-The default behavior won't reset session on new campaign.
+For every new campaign (when new attribution data is seen), we capture the changes regardless of the state of the user session.
+You can configure `resetSessionOnNewCampaign` to `true` to reset the session on every new campaign.
+The default behavior is to not reset the session on new campaign.

 Amplitude tracks the following as user properties: